free-science-academy/organisation/README.md

 ## Key files <a name="#files"></a>

 * [Partnerships](partnersips.md) - Details of the different forms of partnership that contribute to this project.
-* [Contributing guidelines](contributing.md) - How to contribute to the development of the OSA.
+* [Contributing guidelines](contributing.md) - How to contribute to the development of the FSA.
-* [Projects](projects.md) - The different projects for which the OSA forms an umbrella to.
+* [Projects](projects.md) - The different projects for which the FSA forms an umbrella to.
 * [Feedback mechanism](feedback.md) - Mechanisms for providing feedback to the OSA.
 * [Privacy](privacy.md) - User privacy information.
-* [Membership](membership.md) - How to become a member of the OSA.
+* [Membership](membership.md) - How to become a member of the FSA.
 * [Funding strategy](funding.md) - Our funding strategy and expenditures.
 * [Roadmap](roadmap.md) - Our development plan for this project.
 * [Governance](governance.md) - What is the management structure for this project.
 * [License](license.md) - License information for this repository.
-* [Statute](statute.md) - The bylaws for the OSA.
+* [Statute](statute.md) - The bylaws for the FSA.

 ## Archiving

-Full archiving of this project can be found on [Zenodo](https://zenodo.org/communities/free-science-academy/).
+Full archiving of this project can be found on our dedicated [Zenodo community](https://zenodo.org/communities/free-science-academy/).

 ## Licenses <a name="Licenses"></a>